Worth A Thousand Words….

 The question is whether you’re willing to fall into the same trap.

 Let’s quickly compare.
 The Beats By Dre Pro cost a whopping $400!
-As you can see from their webpage, Beats claims that these are ‘the headphones used to mix in every major studio’ which is an absolute lie.
-I know people at several major studios and they would not use fashion headphones for actual mixing.
+As you can see from their webpage, Beats claims that these are ‘the headphones used to mix in every major studio’.
+This is an absolute lie.
+I know people at several major studios and they would not use fashion headphones for mixing.
 One person who works in a major studio even told me that he bought a pair of these headphones and promptly returned them because the bass was so overpowered.
 It was causing pressure on his eardrums, even at low volumes.

 In contrast to that, you can get an ‘on-ear’ pair of Grado headphones for as little as $80 (SR-60 pictured below) and I’m willing to bet that these will surpass the quality of even the $400-600 offering from Beats by Dre (and the $300-400 ‘top of the line’ offerings from Bose).